Sunblock vs Sunscreen: Know The Difference Today

 Sunblock, also known as physical sunscreen, contains active mineral ingredients like zinc oxide or titanium dioxide.
 These minerals reflect UV radiation, acting as a shield against both UVA and UVB rays.
 They are great for people with sensitive skin as they are less likely to irritate.

-See also Centella Sunscreen Benefits
+See also Retinol Sunscreen: Exploring the Benefits

 Sunscreen: The Absorbent Protector